jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-03-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 3.
+title: Chapter 3.
 "Of the Multiplication of Simple Quantities."
+part: I
+section: I
+chapter: 3
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 3.
-"Of the Multiplication of Simple Quantities."

 <span class="art">23</span> When there are two or more equal numbers to be
 added together, the expression of their sum may be abridged: